How I Teach Writing to My Teen With Dysgraphia

-For as long as he can remember my son has struggled with writing.
-I’m not just talking about “writers block” or difficulties deciding what to write about.
+For as long as he can remember my son has struggled with the writing part of our language arts lessons.
+I’m not just talking about “writer’s block” or difficulties deciding what to write about.
 He has a hard time with the physical act of writing and getting his thoughts on paper.

 This post contains affiliate links.